 Sine encoders are often used on servo motors, where higher feedback resolution is a benefit for the position and velocity control loops.
 In the velocity loop, high resolution improves velocity control and allows higher gains to be used in the control loop with lower noise.
 Higher gains also provide better system stiffness and better resistance to disturbances.
 In the position loop, higher feedback resolution provides better repeatability and reduces noise.

 One limitation in the application of sine encoders is the frequency of the encoder output versus the bandwidth that the receiving electronics can process.
-The output frequency is determined by the encoder’s line count and mechanical speed, and when a sine encoders with a very high line count is operated at high speed, the output frequency of the encoder may exceed the bandwidth that the drive or controller can process.
+The output frequency is determined by the encoder’s line count and mechanical speed, and when a sine encoder with a very high line count is operated at high speed, the output frequency of the encoder may exceed the bandwidth that the drive or controller can process.